02. Socket Programming Concepts

 2.2 TCP/IP Quick Review

-Layers of Protocols
+Layers of protocols

 Network protocols are divided into different layers, where the higher layer depends on the lower layer, and each layer provides different capabilities.